 - Updated Data: The server stores all files and documents in a wide area network.
 If the data stored on the server is modified or updated, all other connected computers and network devices within a network receive the updated information.

-- High Bandwidth: Since a wide area network spans a large geographic area of up to 1000 km, it has higher bandwidth than LANs and MANs.
+- High Bandwidth: Since a wide area network spans a large geographic area of up to 1000 km, it has a higher bandwidth than LANs and MANs.

-- Sharing of Resources and Software: Like LANs, wide area networks also facilitate sharing of various resources and software among all the computers connected to a network.
+- Sharing of Resources and Software: Like LANs, wide area networks also facilitate the sharing of various resources and software among all the computers connected to a network.

 - Guaranteed Uptime: Wide area networks provide a guaranteed uptime.